Javascript Menu by Deluxe-Menu.com

 • Encourages evangelical members to stay in the denomination.

 Brethren Revival Fellowship is a non-profit organization incorporated under the laws of the Commonwealth of Pennsylvania, and governed by a board of Directors of ten members with a larger advisory board.
 All gifts are tax deductible.
-The organization is financed by means of gifts from individuals who are in sympathy with their concerns and by offerings received by churches, some of which include BRF in their annual budgets.
+The organization is financed by means of gifts from individuals who sympathize with their concerns, and offerings received from churches, some of which include BRF in their annual budgets.

 Brethren Revival Fellowship